EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/README.md

 This will initiate a Bazel session.
 As I mentioned before, you can build either the CPU-only version of TensorFlow or the GPU-enabled version of TensorFlow.
 If you're only using this TensorFlow build to convert your TensorFlow Lite model, **I recommend building the CPU-only version**.
 If you’d still like to build the GPU-enabled version for some other reason, then you need to have the appropriate version of CUDA and cuDNN installed.

 Here’s what the configuration session will look like if you are building for CPU only.
 Basically, press Enter to select the default option for each question.
-You can see the configuration session for building the GPU-enabled version in the Appendix *(link to be added!)* of this guide.
+You can see the configuration session for building the GPU-enabled version in the [FAQ section](https://github.com/EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi#bazel-configuration-session-for-building-gpu-enabled-tensorflow).

 ```
 You have bazel 0.21.0- (@non-git) installed.